Sahaj90/Snakegame/README.md

 # Snakegame
-It is Snake game that you can download and play it
+It is Snake game that you can download files and play it